andrenoberto/arc-to-giss/README.md

 - `GeoRoute`:
 Generates a list with properties of a path that show the relation between two InterGeoRoute.
 It begins with a InterGeoRoute and ends with another InterGeoPoint

+- `IPoint`:
+Generates a list of IPoint's.
+Further it will help us creating ours AbsGeoRoutes.
+It represents an intersection in our geographical information system.

+- `AbsGeoRoute`:
+Generates a list of AbsGeoRoute.
+An AbsGeoRoute is made from two `IPoints`: `_from` & `_to`.
+An AbsGeoRoute is an abstract route represented by two intersection points.